Mallick17/AWS-CCP/README.md

 ## Amazon SNS (Simple Notification Service)
 - Amazon SNS makes it easy to set up, operate, and send notifications from the cloud.
+- Amazon SNS (Simple Notification Service) is a flexible and scalable messaging service provided by AWS.
+It enables the publishing and delivery of messages or notifications to multiple subscribers or endpoints, such as email, SMS, HTTP, Lambda functions, and more.
+SNS simplifies the decoupling of components in distributed systems, allowing for real-time, event-driven communication and notification workflows.
+By configuring S3 event notifications to publish to an SNS topic, you can receive notifications about events occurring in the S3 bucket.

 ## AWS Step Functions
 - AWS Step Functions is a serverless workflow service that lets you orchestrate distributed systems using visual workflows.
 Its a way to coordinate components of distributed applications and microservices.